Diegometro1/CSCIE-15/03_Laravel/17_Views_and_Blade.md

 Our goal is to replace that `return 'Show the book '.$title;` with a View file.

 ## Create your first view file
-Start by creating a new, blank file in `resources/views/books/show.blade.php`.
+Start by creating a new, blank file in `/resources/views/book/show.blade.php`.

-(The `books` directory does not yet exist in `resources/views/`... you should create this when creating this file.)
+(The `book` directory does not yet exist in `/resources/views/`... you should create this when creating this file.)

 Note how the file name `show.blade.php` ends in `.blade.php`.
 This is required in order to use the Blade templating engine.

 __Organizing View files:__ How you organize your view files is up to you, but one suggested approach...

 + Create a subfolder for each Controller.
-I.e. in this case we have a subfolder `/resources/views/books/` for the `BookController.php`.
+I.e. in this case we have a subfolder `/resources/views/book/` for the `BookController.php`.
 + Make the Controller's method name (`show`) correspond to the file name (`show.blade.php`).

 The benefit of these two conventions is it makes it easy to correlate controller actions to view files.

 ## Build your first View